Diplomatic career of Muhammad: The Ghassanids

-Al-Ghassani reportedly reacted less than favourably to Muhammad's correspondence, viewing it as an insult.
+Al-Ghassani reportedly reacted unfavourably, viewing Muhammad's correspondence as an insult.

 The 'Azd

-Jayfar and 'Abd, princes of the powerful ruling 'Azd tribe which ruled Oman in collaboration with Persian governance, were sons of the client king Juland (frequently spelt Al Julandā based on the Perso-Arabic pronunciation).
+Jayfar and 'Abd, princes of the powerful ruling 'Azd tribe which ruled Oman in collaboration with the Persian governors, were sons of the client king Juland (frequently spelt Al-Julandā based on the Perso-Arabic pronunciation).
 They embraced Islam peacefully on 628 AD upon receiving the letter sent from Muhammad through 'Amr ibn al-'As.
 The 'Azd subsequently played a major role in the ensuant Islamic conquests.
-They were one of the five tribal contingents that settled in the newly founded garrison city of Basra at the head of the Persian Gulf; under their general al-Muhallab ibn Abu Sufrah; they also took part in the conquest of Khurasan and Transoxania.
+They were one of the five tribal contingents that settled in the newly founded garrison city of Basra at the head of the Persian Gulf; under their general Al-Muhallab ibn Abi Sufra; they also took part in the conquest of Khurasan and Transoxania.